mandarangchekar/AES-File-Encryption-and-Decryption-Tool/README.md

 Intro to Cryptography
 User Manual

+Introduction
+In an era where data security is paramount, the need for robust encryption tools has never been greater.
+With the increasing frequency of cyber threats and data breaches, protecting sensitive information has become a critical concern for individuals and organizations alike.
+The Advanced Encryption Standard (AES) has emerged as a leading encryption algorithm, widely recognized for its strength and efficiency in securing data.
+However, the technical complexity of implementing AES encryption has often been a barrier to its widespread adoption, particularly among users with limited technical expertise in cryptography.
+This project, titled "Advanced Encryption Standard (AES) File Encryption and Decryption Tool," aims to address this gap by developing a user-friendly tool that simplifies the process of encrypting and decrypting files using AES.
+The primary objective is to make AES encryption more accessible and approachable for a broader audience, thereby enhancing the overall security of data management practices.
+The project was undertaken as part of the coursework for CIS 628 Introduction to Cryptography at Syracuse University in the Fall of 2023.
+It represents a collaborative effort to integrate advanced cryptographic techniques with ease of use, ensuring that strong data protection is not just the domain of experts but is available to everyone.
+In this report, we delve into the execution, significance, literature background, results, and challenges of the project.
+The report aims to provide a comprehensive overview of the project's development process, its contributions to the field of cryptography, and its potential impact on data security practices.

+To run the Project follow the steps below!

 Step 1
 Open the project folder in a code editor ( VS code, Sublime, Atom, etc)  Open terminal and navigate to the project directory.